inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 - Ingestion time
 - Integer column

-In the case of time columns and contingent on the type of time column, you can specify the granularity of the partitions as:
+Depending on the type of time column, you can specify the granularity of the partitions as:
 - hourly
 - daily (default)
 - monthly